-(H) Annual Urban Renewal Report - The City understated the amounts reported as TIF debt outstanding and TIF disbursements on the Annual Urban Renewal Report Levy Authority Summary by \$28,354 and \$81,413, respectively.
-In addition, the City overstated the ending cash balance by \$80,736.

-Recommendation - The City should ensure the amounts reported on the Levy Authority Summary agree with the City's records.

-(I) Annual Financial Report - Chapter 384.22 of the Code of Iowa requires the City's Annual Financial Report (AFR) contain a "summary for the preceding fiscal year of all collections and receipts, all accounts due the city, and all expenditures..."
-While total receipts and disbursements were reported correctly, certain receipt and disbursement classifications did not agree to the City's records.
-Also, the City's general obligation debt service payments were incorrectly reported under the general column instead of under the debt service column.
-In addition, the amount included in the fiscal year 2019 AFR budget column for the community and economic development function did not agree to the final amended budget.
+- (I) Annual Urban Renewal Report The City understated the beginning cash balance, TIF disbursements and ending cash balance on the Annual Urban Renewal Report Levy Authority Summary by \$80,736, \$50,544 and \$131,280, respectively. - Recommendation The City should ensure the amounts reported on the Levy Authority Summary agree with the City's records. - (J) Annual Financial Report Chapter 384.22 of the Code of Iowa requires the City's Annual Financial Report (AFR) contain a "summary for the preceding fiscal year of all collections and receipts, all accounts due the city, and all expenditures..."
+We noted certain receipts and disbursements did not agree with the City's financial records.
+The City reported \$26,818 of insurance settlement receipts as charges for service rather than miscellaneous receipts and \$4,326 of disbursements as community and economic development rather than culture and recreation.

-Recommendation - The City should ensure the amounts reported in future Annual Financial Reports are accurate.
+Recommendation - The City should ensure the amounts reported in future Annual Financial Reports are accurate and agree with the City's records.